 b. siren towers;

-c. text messages that can be sent to a cell phone or PDA (individuals can sign up for this service via the MTSU’s Alert4U webpage);
+c. text messages that can be sent to a cell phone (individuals can sign up for this service via the MTSU’s Alert4U webpage);

 d. telephone calls;

 g. public address (“PA”) systems which are audible tones/alerts from outside siren towers , inside building fire alarm systems, or from patrol cars driving through campus;